 Stepping inside, the Levorg and WRX interiors are very similar to this one.
-The dashboard of the newly remodelled Subaru features an 11.6-inch infotainment system that is vertically organized, similar to many other Subaru models.
+The dashboard of the newly remodeled Subaru features an 11.6-inch infotainment system that is vertically organized, similar to many other Subaru models.
 The seats are new as well.
-Subaru argues that even if the appearance is less substantial, the inside “remains exactly as large as in earlier versions” and has “plenty of load carrying room.”
+Subaru argues that even if the appearance is less substantial, the inside “remains exactly as large as in earlier versions” and has “plenty of load-carrying room.”
 Although the rear seats’ ability to fold 60:40 has been established, their capacity for holding luggage has not.

-Engine, power and Transmission
+Engine, power, and Transmission

-The engine seems to be a modified version of the brand’s 2.0-litre e-Boxer powertrain, which couples a gasoline engine with 110kW and 196Nm of torque with an electric motor with 12.3kW and 66Nm of torque, all connected by a lithium-ion battery.
+The engine seems to be a modified version of the brand’s 2.0-liter e-Boxer powertrain, which couples a gasoline engine with 110kW and 196Nm of torque with an electric motor with 12.3kW and 66Nm of torque, all connected by a lithium-ion battery.
 The only available transmission is a continuously variable automatic, and all-wheel drive will come standard.